nick42d/youtui/README.md

 - Search suggestions
 - Sorting and filtering
 # Demo
-Version 0.0.1 as of 03/Dec/23 and is still a work in progress.
 [![asciicast](https://asciinema.org/a/qP9t8RKLNnja9LmqEuNIGWMCJ.svg)](https://asciinema.org/a/qP9t8RKLNnja9LmqEuNIGWMCJ)
 # How to install and run
 1. The easiest way to install is using crates.io by running `cargo +nightly install youtui`.
 (Nightly Rust is required to allow async methods in API trait, and this is expected to stabilise shortly.)